- Quantitative Marketing

 - Recovery from Bidding Fever: Why pay more than 102% to buy a Gift Card?
 Abstract

 - On eBay, gift certificates often sell for more than their face values.
 About 51.6% of Amazon gift certificates sold on eBay, for example, sell for prices that are ‘too high’ – on average 104.1% of face value.
 People often attribute this apparent overpayment to bidding fever or pseudo-endowment effects.
-However, using a novel dataset of eBay transactions, we show that about half of all Amazon gift card overpayment occurs in fact in Buy-it-now sales, and thus does not involve bidding, much less bidding fever.
-Our data reveals that overpayment is not random; rather, it is highly cyclic.
+However, using a novel dataset of eBay transactions, I show that about half of all Amazon gift card overpayment occurs in fact in Buy-it-now sales, and thus does not involve bidding, much less bidding fever.
+My data reveals that overpayment is not random; rather, it is highly cyclic.
 In fact, overpayments appear to be rationalized by institutional features such as eBay reward programs and special offers.
 These features affect bidding and buying behavior in meaningful ways and should thus be taken into consideration in future research using eBay data.

 - Design and Implementation of a Privacy Preserving Electronic Health Record Linkage Tool in Chicago (with A. N. Kho et al. J. P. Cashy, K. L. Jackson, A. R. Pah, S. Goel, J. E. Humphries, S. D. Kominers, B. N. Hota, S. A. Sims, B. A. Malin, D. D. French, T. L. Walunas, D. Meltzer, E. Kaleba, R. Jones, and W. L. Galanter) Abstract

 Journal of the American Medical Informatics Association, 2015